gonutz/command_line_programs/README.md

                                0 is assumed for lines that do not start with a number.

 trim_space - Print every line with starting and trailing white space removed.

+unzip - Unpack a zip archive.

+zip - Pack a file or folder into a zip archive.
 ```